KZGlobalTeam/gokz/MAPPING.md

  * Bonus start zones are named `climb_bonusX_startzone` where X is the bonus number.
  * Bonus end zones are named `climb_bonusX_endzone` where X is the bonus number.

-Entering the start zone of a course the player is currently not running will stop their timer and set their start position to the start of that course (see Course Starts).
+Entering a start zone will stop the player's timer and set their start position to the start of that course (see Course Starts).

+Make it impossible for the player to be in multiple start zones for different courses to easily avoid any usability issues.

 ## Course Starts